 What are the tax benefits of health insurance for employees?

 Employees who receive employer-sponsored health insurance may benefit from more favorable taxation.
-In many cases, health insurance premiums are not considered taxable income, meaning employees do not have to pay taxes on this benefit.
+In many cases, health insurance premiums are not considered taxable income, meaning employees don't have to pay taxes on this benefit.
 This increases the net value they receive through their total compensation.

 Can corporate health insurance affect a company's image?